Location & Hours

 - IMPORTANT CHANGES FOR FALL 2015 - Please access the link below for course number changes for mathematics as well as course/placement changes for both English, MATH, and Developmental English.
 Placement tests assess your current abilities in math, reading, and writing and correlate those abilities to the corresponding math, reading, and writing levels in UAF’s developmental and Core curriculum.

 - Course lists for Fall 2015 are available: Fall course lists are available at UAOnline.alaska.edu on Monday, March 23, 2015.
 Registration for Degree-seeking students begins on Monday, April 6, 2015.
 All degree students need to meet with their major advisor prior to registering for a signature and release to register.
 All non-degree students can registering at UAOnline.alaska.edu beginning Monday, April 13, 2015.

 - First Year Experience Seminars (FYE), available to first-year freshmen and transfer students, will give you a chance to explore a thought provoking scholarly topic outside of your General Education requirements and earn one credit free!
 Tuition and fees are paid for students who enroll and complete FYE seminars.
 Contact the URSA Office 450-8772 or email@example.com for more information.

 - Attention Students and Advisors!!
 Check out these Learning Resources as a way to academic success!
-Please note that the Spring 2015 lab schedules/learning resources flyer will be updated and on our website in next few weeks.
+Please note that summer resource flyer is now updated on our website and the Fall lab schedules/learning resources flyer will be updated and posted in the first next weeks of the semester.

 - How can you compare majors?
 Check out our link to major road maps and outcomes at http://www.uaf.edu/outcomes.

 - Faculty & Staff Advisors -- Take your Academic Advisor Training now!
-The deadline to complete the training is by the end of spring 2015 semester
+Complete the training before you begin advising students for registering in Fall 2015 semester courses.